semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration snippet in your Jenkins pipeline:

 1. Create or edit your `Jenkinsfile` configuration file in the repository you want to scan.
 You can also edit your `Jenkinsfile` from Jenkins's interface.
-2. Copy the relevant code snippet provided after these instructions.
+2. Copy the relevant code snippet provided in [Sample Jenkins configuration snippet](#sample-jenkins-configuration-snippet).
 3. Commit the configuration file.
 4. The Semgrep job starts automatically upon detecting the `Jenkinsfile` update.
 5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.

+### Sample Jenkins configuration snippet

 <Tabs
     defaultValue="jenkins-semgrep"